Global-Chem/global-chem/paper.md

 need for a tool that is sustainable and readily accessible to potential participants, allowing the database to naturally grow.
 This need motivated the development of the presented `GlobalChem` database tool.

-To implement `GlobalChem` we selected a coding language that has the ability to write easy objects for particpants to understand; Python.
+To implement `GlobalChem` we selected a coding language that has the ability to write easy objects for particpants to understand; Python [10.5555/159351][@Cooke:1989-5].

 <p align="center">
   <img width="700" height="450" src="images/figures/figure_2.png"><br/>